 Choosing a Specialty Broker

-Reps & warranties insurance is a complex and fast-growing marketplace.
-It requires a dedicated insurance broker who understands this type of coverage and is backed by the resources to handle all the insurance lines and questions that come out of a transaction.
+R&W insurance is a complex and fast-growing marketplace.
+It requires a dedicated insurance broker who understands this type of coverage and is backed by the resources to handle all insurance lines and questions that come out of a transaction.

-Here at Woodruff Sawyer, we believe that clients are best served by having a team dedicated to reps and warranties day in and day out, with access to broader resources that can review all your organization’s insurance needs and present a holistic solution.
+Woodruff Sawyer believes that clients are best served by a team dedicated to reps and warranties insurance, with access to broader resources that can review all your organization’s insurance needs and present a holistic solution.